 The Council has entered into a lease-type agreement whereby it provides environmental services vehicles to Ubico Limited.
 Ubico pay a market-rate for the use of the vehicles and are responsible for insuring and maintaining the vehicles and determining their deployment (including use across other Ubico contracts where necessary).
 Ubico pay for the vehicles over a period of 7-years for new vehicles, which is deemed to be the useful economic life of the assets.
-The transaction has been accounted for on the basis that the agreement is a finance lease, because: i) the sum of the lease payments equal the cost of purchasing the asset; ii) the length of the term represents 'substantially all' of the useful life of the asset; and iii) the rights and responsibilities of ownership (maintenance, insurance, deployment) in relation to the vehicle assets sit primarily with Ubico Ltd.
+The transaction has been accounted for on the basis that the agreement is a finance lease, because: i) the sum of the lease payments equal the cost of purchasing the asset; ii) the length of the term represents 'substantially all' of the useful life of the asset; and iii) the rights and responsibilities of ownership (maintenance, insurance, deployment) in relation to the vehicle assets sit primarily with Ubico Limited.
+This agreement has been formalised in a lease agreement between Ubico and the Council.

-- There is a high degree of uncertainty about the future levels of funding for local government.
+- The Council leases-in a small number of operational assets on 'peppercorn' or non-commercial terms.
+For such assets, the assets are not accounted for purely on the financial agreement (lease) in place, but include an assessment of the substance of the transaction or underlying arrangement to take account of the view that the purpose of the lease is to provide services or benefit within the district.
+The terms of the lease and the desire to provide beneficial services are often represented in non-commercial lease-terms being agreed. - There is a high degree of uncertainty about the future levels of funding for local government.
 However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.
 The Council has therefore prepared its accounts on the basis that it is a going concern. - A significant level of risk remains due to the volume of outstanding business rates appeals which are being processed by the Valuation Office.
 Where appeals are successful, refunds of business rates are generally repayable back to the latest valuation date which reduces the business rates yield in the year in which the refund is made.
 This set of accounts includes a provision for appeal losses.
 The value has been assessed using information of outstanding appeals supplied by the valuation office, as at 31st March, and using experience of previous appeals rates, and Government guidance upon appeals rates.

-F7.
-Accounting Standards not yet adopted
+F8.
+Accounting standards not yet adopted